gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 ---

-Great, I’ve noted your expectations.
-Let's now work on the updated and detailed **Section 3: Accessing Tuple Items Using Index Values**.
-Here's the complete version with in-depth explanations, intuitive hand-holding, and examples for both positive and negative indexing.

----

 # 3. Accessing tuple items using index values

 Once a tuple is created, a natural next step is to access the information stored inside it.
 For this, Python provides a simple yet powerful mechanism known as **indexing**.